-Student Handout: Letter of Advice.
+Student Handout: Pay It Forward.
 Answers will vary.
-Use handout to assess student ability to reflect on research.
+Use handout to assess student ability to reflect on ways they can incorporate charitable giving into their lives.

 GLOSSARY

 401k: A plan offered through an employer that gives employees a choice of investment options, typically mutual funds, to save a portion of their salary for retirement.